angelorohit/ACSVParser/README.txt

 -	Rudimentary data type support for a limited set of types.

 LIMITATIONS:
--	Currently only supports UTF-8 character set.
+-	Currently only supports UTF-8 and UTF-32 character sets.

 TODO:
 -	Add support for different character sets.